-As shown in Figure 9, to send this instruction to the device, Chip Select (\overline{S}) is first driven low.
+As shown in Figure 9, to send this instruction to the device, Chip Select $(\overline{S})$ is first driven low.

-The bits of the instruction byte and address byte are then shifted in, on Serial Data Input (D).
-The address is loaded into an internal address register, and the byte of data at that address is shifted out, on Serial Data Output (Q).
+The bits of the instruction byte and address bytes are shifted in (MSB first) on Serial Data Input (D) and the addressed data byte is then shifted out (MSB first) on Serial Data Output (Q).
+The first addressed byte can be any byte within any page.

-If Chip Select (\overline{S}) continues to be driven low, the internal address register is automatically incremented, and the next byte of data is shifted out.
+If Chip Select $(\overline{S})$ continues to be driven low, the internal address register is automatically incremented, and the next byte of data is shifted out.
 The whole memory can therefore be read with a single READ instruction.